rosiexiu/Bullseye/README.md

-## Calibration of METTER TOLEDO Module
+## Calibration of METTER TOLEDO Weigh Module

 1. Click the scale calibration in the monitoring interface to enter the scale calibration.